JMKCyberSec/Azure-Webserver-with-ELK-CyberSecurity-Project-1-JMK/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because additional VM's or entire environments can be brought online very quickly and with few, if any issues.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

-The playbook implements the following tasks:
+The ELKPlaybook.yml is a ansible playbook that implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
 - ...
+Installs docker.io and pip3
 - ...
+Utilizes pip3 to run python scripts
+- ...
+Expands the memory for a more stable environment
+- ...
+Downloads and configures the following ELK Docker Container Image: sebp/elk:761
+- ...
+Enables docker service upon boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.